 pipx ensurepath

-This is not for development, but for when you need to install a Python CLI application you want to use from anywhere. pipx makes your life easier — it automatically creates an isolated virtual environment, installs the app with its dependencies in that environment, and adds the executable to your PATH.
+This isn’t for development — it’s for the case of needing to install a Python CLI app you want to use anywhere. pipx makes life easy: it automatically creates an isolated virtualenv, installs the app with its deps there, and adds the executable to your PATH.

-- Each application has its own isolated dependencies
+- Each app has its own isolated dependencies.

-- You can use the application from any terminal without activating any environment
+- Use the app from any terminal without activating any environment.

-- It’s cleaner and safer than installing globally with
+- Cleaner and safer than installing globally with

-Let’s see an example.
-I’m going to install the program pdfly on my Windows.
-By the way, here’s a post about pdfly, la navaja suiza para PDF’s.
+Example.
+I’ll install pdfly on Windows.
+By the way, here’s a post about pdfly, the Swiss-army knife for PDFs.

-What pipx will do is create .local\bin\pdfly.exe, a small wrapper program (technically known as a wrapper or shim) that acts as a bridge.
-When you run it, it looks for where its virtual environment is (<home>\pipx\venvs), locates the Python interpreter inside that environment and passes the pdfly startup script to be executed.
+What pipx does is create .local\bin\pdfly.exe, a small wrapper (also called a shim) that acts as a bridge.
+When I run it, it locates its virtualenv (<home>\pipx\venvs), finds the Python interpreter inside it, and hands it the pdfly entrypoint script to execute.

 [🪟] luis@kymeraw:~ ❯ pipx install pdfly